 Living in a setup like that requires tact, patience and understanding because things always don’t happen as you want them to.
 A lot of adjustments have to be made.

-There are often many reasons why your mother-in-law is being difficult towards you.
+There can be many reasons why your mother-in-law is being difficult towards you.
 She may be feeling less important to her child (or still see them as a child rather than someone’s spouse).
 She might be having difficulty standing behind someone else in their child’s life.

 She might be feeling insecure and less valued.
 Before you married her son, she was the only woman in his life.
 Now she has to share him with you.
 This might be making her feel as if she has lost the importance in her son’s life.
 And because she also happens to be a widow and the fact that she just has one son, she might be thinking that if she loses him to you, she won’t have anyone left in this world to call her own.
 Justified or not, this is a very real fear that she must be going through.
 Therefore, you need to understand this and try to cut her some slack wherever possible without losing your dignity and self-respect.